rtm516/GeyserMC-wiki/Understanding-the-Config.md

 #  BedrockAccountUsername: # Your Minecraft: Bedrock Edition username
 #    email: javaccountemail@example.com # Your Minecraft: Java Edition email
 #    password: javaccountpassword123 # Your Minecraft: Java Edition password
+#    microsoft-account: true # Whether the account is a Mojang or Microsoft account.
 #
 #  bluerkelp2:
 #    email: not_really_my_email_address_mr_minecrafter53267@gmail.com
 #    password: "this isn't really my password"
+#    microsoft-account: false

 # Bedrock clients can freeze when opening up the command prompt for the first time if given a lot of commands.
 # Disabling this will prevent command suggestions from being sent and solve freezing for Bedrock clients.